-Net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period.
-The Company applies the two-class method in calculating earnings per share.
-Shares of common stock subject to possible redemption at September 30, 2020, which are not currently redeemable and are not redeemable at fair value, have been excluded from the calculation of basic net loss per common share since such shares, if redeemed, only participate in their pro rata share of the Trust Account earnings.
-The Company has not considered the effect of warrants sold in the Initial Public Offering and the private placement to purchase 11,825,000 shares of common stock in the calculation of diluted loss per share, since the exercise of the warrants into shares of common stock is contingent upon the occurrence of future events.
-As a result, diluted net loss per common share is the same as basic net loss per common share for the periods presented.
+Net income (loss) per share is computed by dividing net income by the weighted-average number of common stock outstanding during the period, excluding shares of common stock subject to forfeiture.
+The Company has not considered the effect of the warrants sold in the Initial Public Offering and private placement to purchase an aggregate of 11,825,000 shares in the calculation of diluted loss per share, since the exercise of the warrants are contingent upon the occurrence of future events and the inclusion of such warrants would be anti-dilutive.